-The Division of Business has a mission of combining a full-time, teaching faculty with an academic program that challenges students in a community of learning.
+The Young School of Business has a mission of combining a full-time, teaching faculty with an academic program that challenges students in a community of learning.
 All courses are built on a biblical worldview.
-We believe this approach produces well informed, ethically sensitive, and academically prepared graduates.
-The division has graduated hundreds who have succeeded in various managerial and leadership positions in the United States and overseas.
+We believe this approach produces well-informed, ethically sensitive, and academically prepared graduates.
+The School has graduated hundreds who have succeeded in various managerial and leadership positions in the United States and overseas.

-The Division concentrates its resources on an undergraduate program that emphasizes teaching and a close, caring relationship with students.
-Learning and free inquiry from a Christian perspective provide an environment where students are encouraged to become sensitive and productive members of society, able to respond to the demands of a rapidly changing world.
+The School concentrates its resources on an undergraduate program that emphasizes teaching and a close, caring relationship with students.
+Learning and free inquiry from a Christian perspective provides an environment where students are encouraged to become sensitive and productive members of society, able to respond to the demands of a rapidly changing world.
 The central curriculum, required of all students in the College, provides a broad knowledge and understanding in the areas of the humanities, the natural sciences, and the social sciences.
-This central curriculum requirement combines with the business core curriculum, required of all business students, to give students a solid foundation in the liberal arts as well as the business disciplines.
+This central curriculum requirement combined with the business core curriculum, required all business students, to give students a solid foundation in the liberal arts as well as the business disciplines.

 The professional concentrations in accounting, economics/finance, management/marketing, and general business provide specific skills for understanding and functioning in organizations and offer a basis for a lifetime of professional growth and development in a global environment.
 Therefore, students completing the business program at Louisiana College are characterized by their: